asmuth/clip/README.md

 [![Build Status](https://travis-ci.org/paulasmuth/fnordmetric.png?branch=unstable)](http://travis-ci.org/paulasmuth/fnordmetric)

-FnordMetric (metricd) is a lightweight daemon for real-time metrics collection, storage and visualization.
-It allows you to capture measurements and build beautiful real-time dashboards within minutes.
+FnordMetric (metricd) is collection of lightweight tools for real-time metrics collection and visualization with SQL.
+It allows you to capture measurements and build beautiful real-time dashboards within minutes using your favorite SQL database.

-**More information:**
+The FnordMetric distribution currently consists of these components:

+- **metric-collectd**
+  A standalone daemon that collects measurements and other timeseries data via UDP/StatsD, HTTP Pull, SNMP or a number of other methods and stores them into a SQL database.

+- **metric-queryd**
+  A standalone HTTP service that allows you to plot SQL query results.
+The HTTP API can return graphs and other widgets as SVG, HTML or PNG.

+More Information:
 [Documentation](http://fnordmetric.io/),
 [Download](https://fnordmetric.io/download/),
 [Getting Started](https://fnordmetric.io/documentation/getting_started)

+## Web Interface

 [ ![Screenshot](https://raw.githubusercontent.com/paulasmuth/fnordmetric/master/fnordmetric-doc/web/assets/img/fnordmetric_server_screen1.png) ](http://github.com/paulasmuth/fnordmetric)

-## Features

-This is a quick run-through of the main features to get you excited.
-For more detailed information on these topics and their caveats you are kindly referred to the documentation.

-- **Telemetry**: Collect timeseries data via HTTP, UDP/statsd, MQTT or SNMP
-- **Visualization**: Render custom charts as SVG, HTML or PNG and embed them into any website
-- **Queries**: Retrieve summaries and timeseries via the HTTP+JSON Query API
-- Supports pull- and push-type sensors
-- Self-contained, standalone daemon
-- Large list of included sensors

 ## Build